Non-Commutative Worlds and Classical Constraints: Introduction

-Section 2 is a self-contained miniature version of the whole story in this paper, starting with the square root of minus one seen as a discrete oscillation, a clock.
+Section 2 is a self-contained version of the concepts in this paper, starting with the non-commutativity of discrete measurements, the introduction of time-shifting operators and the square root of minus one seen as a discrete oscillation, a clock.
 We proceed from there and analyze the position of the square root of minus one in relation to discrete systems and quantum mechanics.
-We end this section by fitting together these observations into the structure of the Heisenberg commutator Section 3 is a review of the context of non-commutative worlds with a preview of part of the Feynman-Dyson derivation.
+We end this section by fitting together these observations into the structure of the Heisenberg commutator Section 3 is a review of the context of non-commutative worlds with discussion of the Feynman-Dyson derivation.
 This section generalizes the concepts in Section 2 and places them in the wider context of non-commutative worlds.
-The key to this generalization is our method of embedding discrete calculus into non-commutative calculus.
-Section 4 is a discussion of iterants and matrix algebra.
-We show how matrix algebra in any dimension can be regarded as describing the pattern of acts of observation (time shifting operators corresponding to permutations) on periodic time series.
-Section 5 gives a complete treatment of our generalization of the Feynman-Dyson derivation of Maxwell's equations in a non-commutative framework.
-This section is the first foray into the consequences of constraints.
-This version of the Feynman-Dyson derivation depends entirely on the postulation of a full time derivative in the non-commutative world that matches the corresponding formula in ordinary commutative advanced calculus.
-Section 6 discusses constraints on non-commutative worlds that are imposed by asking for correspondences between forms of classical differentiation and the derivatives represented by commutators in a correpsondent non-commutative world.
-This discussion of constraints parallels work of Tony Deakin \cite{Deakin1,Deakin2} and will be continued in joint work of the author and Deakin.
-At the level of the second constraint we encounter issues related to general relativity.
-Section 7 continues the constraints discussion in Section 5, showing how to generalize to higher-order constraints and obtains a commutator formula for the third order constraint.
-The first appendix, Section 8, is a very condensed review of the relationship of the Bianchi identity in differential geometry and the Einstein equations for general relativity.
-We then observe that every derivation in a non-commutative world comes equipped with its own Bianchi identity.
-This observation suggests one way to investigate general relativity in the non-commutative context.
-Section 9 is a philosophical appendix. \bigbreak
+The key to this generalization is our method of embedding discrete calculus in the non-commutative context.
+Section 4 discusses constraints on non-commutative worlds that are imposed by asking for correspondences between forms of classical differentiation and the derivatives represented by commutators in a correpondent non-commutative world.
+This discussion of constraints parallels work of Tony Deakin \cite{Deakin1,Deakin2} and is continued in joint work of the author and Deakin \cite{KauffDeak}.
+At the level of the second constraint we encounter issues related to general relativity and find that at the pole of a canonical system of coordinates the second order constraint is equivalent to the Kilmister equation